PixifyAI/instaflux-nextjs/README.md

-2. `RunwareApp.tsx`: The main component for the Runware Image Generator.
+2. `instaflux.tsx`: The main component for the Runware Image Generator.